Explore Nongkhyllem Wildlife Sanctuary: Meghalaya’s Best Protected Area

 Photo: ANKAN / Wikimedia Commons

 Laitlum Canyons, meaning “End of Hills,” represents a breathtaking view of Shillong that is truly one of a kind.
 It lies about 25 kilometres from the city and is perfect for an escape from the daily hustle and bustle of modern life.
 The area is often shrouded in mist and clouds, adding to its mystical charm.
 The changing weather patterns can dramatically alter the appearance of the landscape, offering a different experience with each visit.
-Tourists can trek along the paths, have a picnic, or just relax in the natural surroundings.
+Tourists can trek along the paths, one of the best things to do in Meghalaya.

 Distance: 96 km from the sanctuary